 • It will be difficult to maintain a service that can commence new patients on PD, mainly through a lack of healthcare worker to insert PD catheter and to provide the intensive training required.
-Therefore, initiation of new patient should be avoided.
+Therefore, initiation of new patient should be avoided, unless the resources are available and the facility is equipped.